Updated: Aug 22, 2021

 provide company's procurement and anti-fraud and corruption policies including codes of conduct

 clearly outline what anti-fraud and corruption training is provided to their staff

 provide information on staff engagement and helplines and hotlines to receive guidance and report fraud and corruption suspicions

 THE KEYS TO THE FRONT DOOR

-Where we signpost our stance on anti-fraud and anti-corruption and spend more time and resource at the point of supplier registration, I believe will more effectively reduce incidents and opportunity for corruption and also create a more effective procurement process and reduce the instances of failing projects.
+Where we signpost our stance on anti-fraud and anti-corruption and spend more time and resources at the point of supplier registration, I believe will more effectively reduce incidents and opportunities for corruption and also create a more effective procurement process and reduce the instances of failing projects.

-Since the TI publication in 2012 and again in 2015 some companies have taken significant steps in anti-corruption and yet I feel with more and more press coverage on global corruption investigations and prosecutions, are companies taking this significant guidance seriously?
+Since the Transparency International publication in 2012 and again in 2015 some companies have taken significant steps in anti-corruption, possibly because of the risk or more likely because of the perception of reputational damage from the findings, however, I feel with more and more press coverage on global corruption investigations and prosecutions, are companies taking this significant guidance seriously?